stepthom/text_mining_resources/README.md

-# text_mining_resources
+# Text Mining Resources
-Resources for learning about natural language processing, text mining, and text analytics.
+A curated list of resources for learning about natural language processing, text mining, text analytics, and unstructured data.

 ## Other Curated Lists
 - [awesome-nlp](https://github.com/keonkim/awesome-nlp)